MC2 Monadnock Graduate

-As you are transitioning to a new learning environment, how are you enjoying the experience?
-What is your favorite part, what is your least favorite part?
+How did you enjoy the experience of transitioning to the learning environment of college?
+What was your favorite part, what was your least favorite part?

 MC2 was a small, close community and when I was looking at colleges, I wanted to go to a small college.
-After having graduated from MC2 and moved onto college, I am now using the skills that I have developed while at MC2 to help me develop the skills that I will need for my future career in education.
+After having graduated from MC2 and moved onto college, I used the skills that I have developed while at MC2 to help me develop the skills that I needed for my future career in education.
 While the learning that happens at college starts by a professor sharing information, it is then up to all the students to go more in depth and learn more.
-The professors give the basis for what needs to be learned and then I am able to go and learn more.
-Sometimes this is a good thing because you have a direction to go in and other times I miss being able to guide my own learning and choose what I wanted to learn about, like the way MC2 learning worked.
+The professors gave the basis for what needed to be learned and then I was able to go and learn more.
+Sometimes this is a good thing because you have a direction to go in and other times I missed being able to guide my own learning and choose what I wanted to learn about, like the way MC2 learning worked.